NikKowPHP/social-brain/chapters/chapter-4.md

 This is the key to making this technique feel natural and not robotic.
 As they answer your question, train yourself to listen on two levels.
 The **lyrics** are the facts of the story ("They shot down my idea").
 The **music** is the underlying emotion, value, or need being expressed ("I feel invisible," "I feel my work isn't valued").
 Your goal for The Playback is not to repeat their lyrics; it's to reflect back the music you heard.

 **Step 2: Use "The Playback" to Confirm Receipt.**
 After they've shared their data, your next job is to confirm the data was received correctly.
 The most powerful way to do this is to summarize the essence of what they said back to them in your own words.
 This is **The Playback**.
+You are acting as a **mirror for their emotion.** Your goal is to hold up a mirror that accurately reflects the 'music' they are feeling, so they can see it, point to it, and say, "Yes, that.
+That's what it feels like."

 Leo might respond, "The hardest part was that I felt completely invisible."
 Now, Maria uses The Playback, reflecting the music, not the lyrics: